 Tips for hiking in winter

 Hiking is a great low-impact activity (as long as you stay on the trails and take your litter with you!).
 It can be done all year round, but there’s a few extra things to consider when the temperatures are lower.
 Stay on this page to read all about my (beginner) tips for hiking in winter.
 Of course, these also apply on cold days in autumn and early spring.
 Scroll down to the bottom of the page for a summary.
-And please let me know if you find this article helpful.
+And please let me know if you find this blog helpful.

 The benefits of hiking in winter